 Day 4: Thakur Kuan(11712 feet) to Odi Thatch(11876 feet) :

 What to Expect: Pandu pull 1 and Pandu pull 2

 The trail gradient from Thakur Kuan to Odi Thatch is comparatively easy except for the boulder crossings!
-On the way from Thakur Kuan to Odi Thach you cross the Parvati river twice through two bridges: Pandu pull 1 and Pandu pull 2(As per hindu mythology Pandvas placed these rocks for river crossings hence named after them).
+On the way from Thakur Kuan to Odi Thach, you cross the Parvati river twice through two bridges: Pandu pull 1 and Pandu pull 2(As per Hindu mythology Pandvas placed these rocks for river crossings hence named after them).
 Pandu pull 1 is a boulder stuck in between a waterfall and river, slippery from one end and few grip points at other.
-Pandu pull 2 is made up of pile of rocks and is rather easy compare to Pandu pull 1.
+Pandu pull 2 is made up of the pile of rocks and is rather easy compared to Pandu pull 1.
 Other than the Pandu pulls and their arduous crossing the trail is pretty much flat.

 Hold your horses, it's not going to be an easy walk !

 Day 5 ODI Thatch(11876 feet) to Mantalai(13353 feet) :

 What to Expect: Getting till the source of river Parvati that you have traversing along since past 4 days